bablukid/cagette-icon-font/README.md

 # cagette-icon-font
 Cagette.net Icon Font

-Generate the font from SVG by running `npm run-scipt makefont`
+Generate the font from SVG by running `npm run-script makefont`